 A number of important concepts need to be part of this study.
-It is important that you understand and are comfortable with them, so please feel free to contact me at (ethericstudies.org/contact-tom-butler/) if you would like a better explanation, have questions and/or suggestions:
+It is important that you understand and are comfortable with them, so please feel free to use the contact tool at the bottom of every page of ethericstudies.org and atransc.org if you would like a better explanation, have questions and suggestions:

-- We exist in the etheric.
-This includes our personality (who we really are as: I am this), unconscious mind, perceptual processes and conscious self (I think I am this).
+- Our natural habitat is the etheric.
+This includes our personality (who we really are or Core Intelligence as I am this), mostly unconscious mind, perception and expression processes and conscious self (I think I am this).
+Our natural perspective is etheric-centric.
 As a person, our conscious self experiences reality from the perspective of the human body.
+That is body-centric.

-- Conscious self’s perception is normally dominated by worldview which is a combination of human instincts, inherited urge to learn, inherited and acquired understanding and beliefs acquired during the current lifetime.
+- Conscious self’s perception is normally dominated by worldview.
+Worldview is populated with a combination of human instincts, inherited urge to learn, inherited and acquired understanding and beliefs acquired during the current lifetime (cultural contamination).

 Functional areas of each instance of a life field are more or less expressed.
 For instance, compare human life field to cell life field.

-The Life Field represents a fractal as the building block of reality.
-The functional areas in the diagram and their relationship have come from the black box analysis technique.
-(Functionally correct, may not be technically correct) Think of yourself as the Conscious Self functional area, the Attention Complex as your unconscious mind and Personality functional area is your higher self and that which is immortal.
-The Intelligent Core is the autonomic system of your life field as the body consciousness is the autonomic system for your body body.
+Our perspective is always the Conscious Self functional area.
+The Attention Complex is our mostly unconscious mind and Personality functional area is our higher self and that which is immortal.
+The Intelligent Core is the autonomic system of our life field in the same way its body consciousness is the autonomic system for our body.

 As Above, So Below